Azure/AzOps/docs/wiki/GitHub-OIDC.md

 ## Introduction

 GitHub Actions support OpenID Connect (OIDC) for secure deployments to Azure, which uses short-lived tokens that are automatically rotated for each deployment.
-In the context of AzOps, this means we can allow the AzOps pipeline Service Principal/Managed Identity to access Azure Resource Manager and Azure AD with federated credentials, eliminating the need to create/handle secrets.
+In the context of AzOps, this means we can allow the AzOps pipeline Service Principal/User-assigned managed identity to access Azure Resource Manager and Azure AD with federated credentials, eliminating the need to create/handle secrets.

 This wiki explains how this feature can be configured and used in the AzOps GitHub Actions.